FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 ---

 ### **Epic: Core AI & Quest Generation**
-*Goal: Leverage AI to transform academic curriculum into personalized learning paths with career specialization integration through gap analysis and roadmap.sh enhancement.*
+*Goal: Leverage AI to transform academic curriculum into personalized learning paths with career specialization integration through gap analysis and roadmap.sh enhancement, enhanced with FPTU-specific capabilities for verified students.*

 #### **Story: AI Curriculum Processing & Quest Generation**
 **As a** student, **I want** the system to process my academic curriculum with AI, **so that** a comprehensive learning path is created with career specialization integration.